 Keep in contact with your Peer Counselor (PC)

 During orientation some universities have students called peer counselors show the students around and answer questions.
 Keep in contact with them.
 They can help your first couple of months in college go a lot smoother.
 They can be like mentors to you during your first year in college.

 Schedule some study time

 There will be a lot of things going on the first few weeks.
 Make sure you take some time to study for your classes.
+Even the smartest student will have to take some time to study.
 You don’t want to be that student who gets all F’s their first semester.
-Unfortunately I have seen that happen.
+Unfortunately, I have seen that happen.
 Don’t let that be you.

 College is a great time in your life.
 You want to make sure that you start it off the right way.
 These seven tips will help you out.